DocsUser Guide

 1. 1Browse the catalog and click the checkbox on any instance row to add it to the compare tray.

-2. 2Repeat for up to 3 more instances (4 total).
-You can mix AWS, Azure, and GCP freely.
+2. 2Repeat for the offers you want to evaluate.
+You can mix AWS, Azure, GCP, OCI, Linode, and Vultr freely.

 3. 3Click Open compare board or navigate to Dashboard → Compare.